-As 2018 winds down, I had the opportunity to go back and look at some of the projects we completed this year.
+As 2018 winds down, I had the opportunity to go back and look at some of the projects we completed this year for creating a wheelchair-accessible bathroom..
 It was very easy to see, looking at the project photos we took, that a growing segment of our business is renovating for accessibility…especially in bathrooms.
 I thought it might be interesting to have a look at one of the projects we’ve done and go through some of the things we did to turn a run-of-the-mill bathroom into an accessible one.

 This bathroom was actually completed the year prior but I am choosing to focus on it for two reasons: The first is that the bathroom is wheelchair accessible and the second reason is that I was able to revisit this bathroom in 2018, simply because we were back there to renovate the client’s kitchen.
 So without further ado, here is a look at the completed project.

-Not every bathroom is a candidate for wheelchair accessible treatment.
+Not every bathroom is a candidate for creating a wheelchair-accessible bathroom.
 We were fortunate that this one was.
 With some good planning and proper materials, we were able to provide a good option for our client to continue to live at home and become more independent.